S-W-Leong/TouchNoGo-finhack/focus.md

 2. Open the top risky account case.
 3. Show the user behavior timeline, account changes, and suspicious action attempts.
 4. Show the deterministic behavior score and feature drivers.
-5. Show AI explanation and recommended `FREEZE_ACCOUNT` or `STEP_UP_VERIFICATION`.
+5. Show automatic `FREEZE_ACCOUNT` or `REVIEW` triggered by rule and policy.
-6. Approve or override as analyst.
+6. Show WhatsApp re-verification prompt sent to the user.
+7. Show resolved state as `REACTIVATED` or `BLOCKED`.
-7. Export the case note or ticket handoff.
+8. Export the case note or manager report.
-8. Open Controls Lab.
+9. Open Controls Lab.
-9. Tighten one threshold, action band, or readable draft rule.
+10. Tighten one threshold, action band, or readable draft rule.
-10. Replay and show the tradeoff.
+11. Replay and show the tradeoff.

 ## If Time Remains

 Only after the core demo is stable:

 - add one backup case family
-- add one thin integration card for ticketing
+- add one thin manager report or query surface
+- add one simple natural-language query, not limited to: `show all rules used for fraud score >= 90` or `which frozen cases never reverified`
 - add one AI-generated draft rule suggestion in Controls Lab

 ## Final Call